 4) Find Your Lane and Hang

 A huge mistake people make is believing they need to be on every social platform.
 In reality, even one or two done well can be far more rewarding.
 “But other websites list a whole string of those colorful icons showing 5 social media platforms they are on.
 Shouldn’t I do that too?”
-Short answer – NO!
+Short answer – No!

 First off, knowing your audience helps.
-If you’re target audience is millennial, then Instagram should be home plate, with Facebook or even Pinterest in second, and ONLY if you have the time to maintain additional platforms.
+If your target audience is millennials, then Instagram should be a home plate, with Facebook or even Pinterest in second, and ONLY if you have the time to maintain additional platforms.
 If your audience is more of the 45-65 aged crowd of consumers, Facebook rules, but again Instagram and Pinterest (for female audiences) should follow if and only if you have the time.
 The key is to learn your best lane and stick with it, then expand and test another platform if appropriate.
 But having a profile on a platform you don’t follow, don’t post to frequently, or relate to (eek gads!) is not just meaningless, it could be detrimental to your business.
 Instead of making inroads, you’ll simply look like you don’t care.

 5) Is It Really You?